codes-sohamghosh/30soc/README.md

 # 30soc
-30 seconds of code in python
+30 seconds of code in python!